 Hike at 3 AM, crash a wedding, travel somewhere awesome.
 Build the third dimension of your story and gain perspective on the world.
 You are doing yourself and your future firm a disservice if all you ever do is focus on financial modeling, case frameworks, or business understanding.
 Take time to become a well-rounded individual, and to be the kind of person who will be fun to work with on a team.
 These are the memorable stories you will tell in your fit interview when you are asked how you dealt with a difficult person: it won’t just be a generic answer from your internship last summer, but a compelling answer about how you helped break up a fight on a bus in India.

 The world is massive; don’t think you’ve figured it all out from your campus dorm.
+These are the things that could put you over the top, helping you land a consulting internship.

-Bonus tip: Don’t let anyone film you doing something stupid!
+Don’t let anyone film you doing something stupid!
 In our generation, you can never really get away with doing stupid stuff, because the evidence will never disappear.
 And with every major consulting firm checking candidates’ social media profiles before extending an offer, its a chance you take that you simply can’t afford.

 Remember Laremy Tunsil in the 2016 NFL Draft?
 After someone leaked a 2-year-old video of Tunsil smoking from a bong, he fell from being a projected top-3 pick to being picked outside of the top-10, costing himself millions of dollars in the process.
 The lesson here?
 Video cameras never lie and they never forget.
 If you are going to do something that could sabotage your professional life, you can’t afford to have it caught on video.